cathinkascheele/scheele-dynamics-lab-public/ideas/mechanism-robustness-pt-capture.md

 More specifically, the idea is to ask whether it may be possible to reason more explicitly about

-- how dominant material behaviour changes across operating environments,
+* how dominant material behaviour changes across operating environments,
-- how sensitive different materials appear to be to such changes,
+* how sensitive different materials appear to be to such changes,
-- whether some materials appear to maintain more robust behaviour as environmental complexity increases,
+* whether some materials appear to maintain more robust behaviour as environmental complexity increases,
-- and whether this perspective could help identify where additional experiments or atomistic calculations would be most informative.
+* and whether this perspective could help identify where additional experiments or atomistic calculations would be most informative.

 Whether this perspective provides practical value remains an open question.
+The broader aim is to explore whether system-level perspectives can provide useful ways of organizing observations across different operating environments.

 ---